 AncestryDNA: Shared Matches

-Once you’ve selected a specific match, look for the tabs shown below and click “Shared Matches.”
+Once you’ve selected a specific match at Ancestry, look for the tabs shown below and click “Shared Matches.”
 (Got it.
 Let’s go to the next article on using this tool.)

 Family Tree DNA: In Common With